BerndiVader/MythicMobsExtension/README.md

 ##### `@ttt{range=[RANGE];threat=[RANGE]}`
 Get all threattable entries.
-Where range is the place sorted by the threat amount. highest=first. threat option is for the threatamount itself.
+Where range is the threatrank sorted by the threat amount. highest=first. threat option is for the threatamount itself.

 ##### `@tth`
 Get the topthreatholder of the castermob.